zengqiang2006/gdelt-spark/README.md

 * GkgTopN : Extract the topN themes, persons and organization from GKG dataset
 * GoldsteinSqlSpark: Use SQLSpark to query GKG dataset
 * SparkMovingAverage: Create a moving window average for supplied data points
+* TBC

 ## Misc result

-* Using some above spark jobs, I've been able to create the following graph showing the average goldstein scale between russia and ukraine over the past 30 years
+* Using some of above spark analytics jobs, I've been able to create the following graph showing the average goldstein scale between russia and ukraine over the past 30 years

 ![alt tag](https://raw.github.com/aamend/gdelt-spark/master/src/main/resources/MovingAverageGoldstein.png)

+## TO BE CONTINUED...

 ## Authors